nth-solutions/JavaDashboardMaster/README.md

 17. Accel Z Offset Min
 18. Accel Z Offset Max

+The Java representation of the test parameters, `List<Integer> testParameters`, only has elements 0-12, with 13-18, the [acceleration offsets](#acceleration-offsets), being appended on when writing the data to a .CSVP file.

 ### Acceleration Offsets

-Indices 13-18 of `testParameters` collectively make up the Inertial Measurement Unit (IMU) calibration offsets.
+[Indices 13-18](#test-parameters) of `testParameters` collectively make up the Inertial Measurement Unit (IMU) calibration offsets.
 These values are signed raw data samples of the accelerometer on each axis when the module is at rest, laying on a flat surface.
 The maximum and minimum values correspond to the two orientations the axis can be (facing up vs facing down).
 Averaging these two offsets for an axis and subtracting the result from each acceleration data sample "normalizes" the value to zero, counteracts any deviation in IMU measurements.

 > Note: this is NOT the same as *data normalization*, which is used for gravity compensation when the module is moving on only one axis.

 In the codebase, these offsets are in the form of an `int[]` of length 9, referred to as `mpuOffsets`, or `accelOffsets`.
 Each element in the list is the general offset for an acceleration axis.
 The length of 9 was chosen in order to match the 9 sensor axes on the module, in the event that calibration offsets were ever needed for the gyroscope and magnetometer (only 3 elements are actually populated).

-`SerialComm` returns these offsets in the form of an `int[][]` named `MPUMinMax`, reading data directly from the module instead of from the `testParameters` CSVP file.
+[`SerialComm`](#serialcomm) returns these offsets in the form of an `int[][]` named `MPUMinMax`, reading data directly from the module instead of from the [`testParameters`](#test-parameters) CSVP file.
 This is the precursor to `mpuOffsets` and is structured as follows:

 - (0) Acceleration X
     - (0) Minimum Offset